dcsaorg/DCSA-EBL-Envelope/README.md

 ![transferblock structure](specifications/transferblock-structure.png)

 ### EBL envelope
-Information regarding the B/L control (possession + title) is transferred into the EBL envelope.
+Information regarding the B/L control of possession is transferred into the EBL envelope.
 This envelope is signed by the sending platform.

 The EBL envelope contains:
 * the list of transactions that are transfered to another platform